 - Chained Heat: Eliot and Hardison in "The Gone Fishin' Job".

-- Chain of Deals: The con in "The Gimme a K Street Job" requires them to convince four congressmen to vote yes on a bill.
+- The con in "The Gimme a K Street Job" requires them to convince four congressmen to vote yes on a bill.
 Sophie's man will do it once he gets corn subsidies, but to get those she needs to deal with solar energy, and so on and so on and so on, ending with all of her personas having their own personal assistant and her in a burka facilitating a deal between a Middle Eastern man and the Armed Forces.
 Oh, and she gets her own military base named after her.

 - The real hilarious part comes right around the fourth deal, where she decides to cheat, gets an office...and next scene is the above.

 - Character Development: Per Word of God, Eliot, Parker and Hardison will eventually get to be on Nate and Sophie's level.
 In season four we started seeing signs of this, notably Hardison's attempt to run a con.
 In the fifth season Hardison gets a new base of operations and new covers for the team on his own initiative, winds up owning a restaraunt as well, and is acting as a confidant for whatever it is Nate's got planned; Parker successfully foils a plot to ransom a billionare's daughter on her own; and she, Hardison and Eliot do a job tracking down a lethal bio-weapon, and save probably the entire Eastern Seaboard without any supervision from Nate and Sophie at all.
 And that's on top of their training each other in the rudiments of their respective areas of expertise.

 - Character Focus: Everyone gets A Day in the Limelight episode every now and again.
 Just to name a few: